tillg/ghost.docker.compose/readme.md

 - Make the setup use HTTPS, thus dealing with the certificates...
 - Have a backup
-- Add a discourse to the setup so we have comments
+- Add a discourse to the setup so we have comments like [here](https://ghost.org/integrations/discourse/)
 - Add [mail2ghost2mail](https://github.com/tillg/mail2ghost2mail) so posts can be created by emails and emails can be sent when posts are published.

 ## Reading / Sources / Tech background